christinium/Health/OmissionDetection/~README.md

 | **No fine-tuning** | Relies on general medical knowledge | Not trained on institution-specific documentation standards |
 | **Black box reasoning** | Difficult to understand why omissions identified | Include reasoning field in output; manual review of edge cases |

-### Known Edge Cases
-- Transcripts with significant off-topic conversation (may flag irrelevant content)
-- Notes with extensive medical abbreviations (may not match transcript phrasing)
-- Encounters where significant portions are non-verbal (physical exam findings)
-- Specialties with different documentation norms (psychiatry vs. emergency medicine)

 ---

 ## Technical Implementation